scorpido74/azure-docs.nl-nl/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 ---
-title: Problemen met apparaten oplossen met behulp van de dsregcmd-opdracht-Azure Active Directory
+title: Troubleshooting devices using the dsregcmd command - Azure Active Directory
-description: De uitvoer van dsregcmd gebruiken om inzicht te krijgen in de status van apparaten in azure AD
+description: Using the output from dsregcmd to understand the state of devices in Azure AD
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices